 Tuition Assistance Opportunities

-If you or someone in your household have experienced a financial loss or increased expenses due to COVID-19, you may be eligible for tuition and fees assistance for the classes through the Governor’s Office for Emergency Relief and Recovery (GOFERR).
-See complete details.
+If you or someone in your household have experienced a financial loss or increased expenses due to COVID-19, you may be eligible for tuition and fees assistance for classes through the Coronavirus Response and Relief Supplemental Appropriations (CRRSA).
+See full details.